feedback-house/developer-portal/docs/api/user/api-user-delete.md

 ## API details

-This endpoint allows delete `user` data.
+This endpoint allows delete `user`.

 Given the id of user, the api will delete it and return the id.